 Joe’s life changed one evening when he heard a newscaster say that two children had died in a house fire.
 The girls simply turned the wrong way and could not find an exit door in the smoke.

 After testing his idea in a real-life home fire, a fire rescue spokesperson said, "LifePath will allow a child to see the avenue of escape and associate the light with safety."

-Our Safety Net is a great new way to get organized, prepare for the unexpected, and plan for the future.
-Easy-to-use, this is a time-saving way to keep all of your essential records in one safe place.
-Now is the time to preserve your legacy and safeguard your family for the future.
+Family Registry is a great new way to get organized, prepare for the unexpected, and plan for the future.
+This easy-to-use, SaaS cloud application is a time-saving way to keep all of your essential records in one safe place.
+Now is the time to safeguard your family for the future.
 Tomorrow may be too late.

 Imagine all the ways a system like this can protect your loved ones.